{alt_text_cv}

 Safety

-Multiple meta-analyses have reported that green tea consumption is safe at moderate and regular amounts (3 to 5 cups per day, up to 1200 ml/day) and side effects are mild [10-12].
-Three drugs are known to interact with green tea: warfarin (also known as Coumadin™ and Jantoven™), anisindione (or Miradon™), and dicumarol [13].
-Green tea consumption may reduce the levels of folic acid in the body and interfere with iron absorption [13].
+Multiple meta-analyses have reported that green tea consumption is safe at moderate and regular amounts (3 to 5 cups per day, up to 1200 ml/day) and side effects are mild [10; 11; 12].
+It is worth noting that green tea supplements such as green tea extract at high doses may result in some adverse effects including gastrointestinal issues, elevation of liver enzymes, and sleep problems [13].
+Three drugs are known to interact with green tea: warfarin (also known as Coumadin™ and Jantoven™), anisindione (or Miradon™), and dicumarol [14].
+Green tea consumption may reduce the levels of folic acid in the body and interfere with iron absorption [14].
 Because green tea contains caffeine, pregnant women and people with cardiovascular problems or other health risks should consult their physician or healthcare provider about consuming green tea.
-Caffeine in green tea can also interact with some medications [14].
+Caffeine in green tea can also interact with some medications [15].

 NOTE: This is not a comprehensive safety evaluation or complete list of potentially harmful drug interactions.
 It is important to discuss safety issues with your physician before taking any new supplement or medication.